i-awan/eks_cluster/README.md

 ## SECTION ONE - B

-To grant ops-user view-only permissions within the ops namespace via a role assumable only from a specific IP address.
+To grant a user say 'ops-user' view-only permissions within the ops namespace via a role assumable only from a specific IP address.
 Two things need to be done:

 ** 1. Create the IAM Role OpsUser with Trust Policy This IAM role allows the specified user to assume it, but only from IP 52.94.236.248.